PrimeLens/django-notes/README.md

 python manage.py startapp myfirstapp
 ```

-Creates folder at this sublevel, but it is not yet included in the binary compile<br/>
+This creates a folder within the project, but it is not yet included in the binary compile<br/>
 <img src="./images/1.png" width="50%"/><br/>
 To include it open `djangomyproj/djangomyproj/settings.py` and scroll to `INSTALLED_APPS = (` and add myfirstapp like this<br/>
 <img src="./images/2.png" width="25%"/><br/>